24-cell: Cell rings

-The 24-cell can be partitioned into cell-disjoint sets of four of these 6-cell great circle rings, forming a discrete Hopf fibration of four interlocking rings.
+The 24-cell can be partitioned into cell-disjoint sets of four of these 6-cell great circle rings, forming a discrete Hopf fibration of four non-intersecting linked rings.
 One ring is "vertical", encompassing the pole cells and four meridian cells.
 The other three rings each encompass two equatorial cells and four meridian cells, two from the northern hemisphere and two from the southern.

 Note this hexagon great circle path implies the interior/dihedral angle between adjacent cells is 180 - 360/6 = 120 degrees.
 This suggests you can adjacently stack exactly three 24-cells in a plane and form a 4-D honeycomb of 24-cells as described previously.

 One can also follow a great circle route, through the octahedrons' opposing vertices, that is four cells long.
 These are the square geodesics along four √2 chords described above.
 This path corresponds to traversing diagonally through the squares in the cuboctahedron cross-section.
 The 24-cell is the only regular polytope in more than two dimensions where you can traverse a great circle purely through opposing vertices (and the interior) of each cell.
 This great circle is self dual.
 This path was touched on above regarding the set of 8 non-meridian (equatorial) and pole cells.

 The 24-cell can be equipartitioned into three 8-cell subsets, each having the organization of a tesseract.
-Each of these subsets can be further equipartitioned into two interlocking great circle chains, four cells long.
+Each of these subsets can be further equipartitioned into two non-intersecting linked great circle chains, four cells long.
 Collectively these three subsets now produce another, six ring, discrete Hopf fibration.